activeshadow/go-atomicredteam/README.md

 <!-- License -->
 ## :warning: License

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See [LICENSE](LICENSE) for more information.